-- Able to explain facts in an accurate, clear way that the judge and/or jury understands
+- Being able to explain facts in an accurate, clear way that the judge and/or jury understands

-Don't assume that someone, no matter how intelligent and articulate they may be, who does not understand the intricacies of Digital Forensic Recovery can suitably explain your evidence.
+Don't assume that someone, no matter how intelligent and articulate they may be, who does not understand the intricacies of Digital Forensic Recovery can professionally explain your evidence.
 Technical jargon can be both under or over utilized, leading to your evidencing being undermined before it is even truly considered.
-An expert witness will offer you the simplest explanation of your evidence that is suitable for your case, ensuring that the expert testimony enhances your evidence.
+An expert witness will offer you the simplest explanation of your evidence that is suitable for your case, ensuring that the expert testimony enhances your chances in court or elsewhere.

-- Able to find errors in your opposition's testimony or evidence
+- Being able to find errors in the testimony or evidence of your adverse party.

-The best Digital Forensic experts can not only support your case, but they can help you find errors in your opposition's use of digital evidence.
-This could even lead to your opposition's digital evidence being thrown out.
+The best Digital Forensic experts can not only support your case, but they can help you find errors in the digital evidence of your adverse party.
+This could even lead to your adverse party’s digital evidence being thrown out.

-- Ensures questions (especially from opposing counsel) are limited to a given area
+- Ensure questions (especially from opposing counsel) are limited to a given area

-- Ensures that incorrect conclusions are not drawn
+- Ensure that incorrect conclusions are not drawn

 While it may be possible for council to provide the judge and/or jury with evidence in a satisfactory manner, the opposing council will, inevitably, attempt to cast doubt on the validity of this evidence.
-Using an expert witness when presenting technical evidence allows you the benefit of that witness's knowledge.
-It is much more likely that an expert witness will be able to spot and correct small errors in logic or understanding that can lead to large holes in the evidence and correct these errors before they discredit your evidence than it is for a layman to see these errors or be able to correct them.
+Using an expert witness when presenting technical evidence in court allows you to be in a much stronger position.
+It is much more likely that an expert witness will be able to spot and correct small errors in the evidence and correct these errors before they discredit your evidence as opposed to a layman who, due to the lack of knowledge, may not be able to see these errors or be able to correct them.